Sci-fi Fantasy Reader’s Certificate of Quality is an assurance that your independent or small press book is released with quality.

 |Typo free||Our readers/reviewers must find fewer than 1 error per 100 pages.‡|

 |Errata Page||You must have an errata page where you list typos found since release and allow readers to submit errors.
 The ebook and print-on-demand files should be updated periodically if errors are reported.|

 * These are opinions.
 But in art, opinion matters.

-§ Site can be any of these: Amazon, B&N, GoodReads, iBooks, Google Play Books, Kobo, Smashwords, or other popular book site.
-Both sites must have 10 five star reviews.
+§ Site can be any of these: Amazon, B&N, GoodReads, iBooks, Google Play Books, Kobo, Smashwords, or other popular book sites.
+Both sites must have 8 five star reviews.
 Both sites must have an average star rating above 3.75.
 This service will not provide you with any star ratings.
-Five star reviews should not include family (to a distance of 2nd cousin) or household members.
+Five-star reviews should not include immediate family or household members.
 While you should send enough Advanced Review Copies (ARCs) out to get these before publishing, you can take a chance and publish without these and get the certificate when they come in from readers.

 † Only the most popular devices matter for this test.
 Poor formatting in outdated legacy devices will be ignored.